cristianossd/codingdrops-blog/README.md

-# Blog
+# Coding Drops (Blog)

-A simple blog implementation.
-It won't have a fixed stack, check the **Built with** section describing current technologies.
+This project contains the blog files for [codingdrops.io](codingdrops.io).
+It has no fixed stack, check the **Built with** section which describes the current technologies.

 #### Built With